bckohan/django-enum/doc/source/performance.rst

 Enums
 =====

 The cost to resolve a raw database value into an :class:`enum.Enum` type object is non-zero but negligible and swamped by I/O in most scenarios.

-An effort is made to characterize and monitor the performance penalty of using ``EnumFields`` over a Django_ native field with choices and benchmark tests ensure performance of future releases will remain stable or improve.

 For the nominal case the marshalling penalty is roughly equivalent to a map lookup, but may involve several exception stack unwinds in unusual non-strict or eccentric enumeration cases.

 .. note::

     The marshalling penalty can be eliminated by setting ``coerce`` to ``False``.
-This will require the developer to manually coerce the :class:`~django_enum.fields.EnumField` value to an :class:`enum.Enum` type object and is therefore usually not recommended - but may be appropriate if the dominate use case involves high volume serialization to a raw value instead.
+This will require you to manually coerce the :class:`~django_enum.fields.EnumField` value to an :class:`enum.Enum` type object and is therefore usually not recommended - but may be appropriate if the dominate use case involves high volume serialization to a primitive value instead.

 .. _flag_performance: